lingluanchen/awesome-swift/README.md

 * [MusicKit](https://github.com/benzguo/MusicKit) - A framework for composing and transforming music.
 * [SwiftySound](https://github.com/adamcichy/SwiftySound) - Simple library that lets you play sounds with a single line of code.
 * [TuningFork](https://github.com/comyar/TuningFork) - A Simple Tuner for iOS.
+* [voice-overlay-ios](https://github.com/algolia/voice-overlay-ios) - An overlay that gets your user’s voice permission and input as text in a customizable UI.

 ### Augmented Reality
 [back to top](#readme)

 * [ARKit-CoreLocation](https://github.com/ProjectDent/ARKit-CoreLocation) - Combines the high accuracy of AR with the scale of GPS data.
 * [ARKit-Navigation](https://github.com/chriswebb09/ARKitNavigationDemo) - Navigation in augmented reality with MapKit.
-* [ARVideoKit](https://github.com/AFathi/ARVideoKit) - Capture & record ARKit videos, photos, Live Photos, and GIFs
+* [ARVideoKit](https://github.com/AFathi/ARVideoKit) - Capture & record ARKit videos, photos, Live Photos, and GIFs.
-* [ARVoxelKit](https://github.com/VoxxxelAR/ARVoxelKit) - Voxel graphic framework using ARKit
+* [ARVoxelKit](https://github.com/VoxxxelAR/ARVoxelKit) - Voxel graphic framework using ARKit.
-* [Poly](https://github.com/piemonte/Poly) - Unofficial Google Poly SDK – explore the world of 3D
+* [Poly](https://github.com/piemonte/Poly) - Unofficial Google Poly SDK – explore the world of 3D.

 ### Authentication
 *Easy way to manage auth in your apps.* [back to top](#readme)